AwalaApp/specs/rs016-poweb.md

 The client and the server use WebSocket pings to detect broken connections.

-The server MUST send a ping to the client every 10 seconds, and the client MUST respond to each ping with a pong message as soon as possible.
-In order to tolerate delays of up to 3 seconds in each direction:
+The server MUST send a ping to the client every 5 seconds, to which the client MUST respond with a pong frame as soon as is practical.
+Additionally:

-- The client SHOULD terminate the connection after 13 seconds of receiving the last ping.
+- The client SHOULD terminate the connection if 5 seconds or more have elapsed since the last ping.
-- The server SHOULD terminate the connection after 6 seconds of sending a ping that hasn't been acknowledged.
+- The server SHOULD terminate the connection if 5 seconds or more have elapsed since the last pong.

 ### Close codes